-Futurist Frances Valintine says the IoT case for consumers won't be the current wave of Bluetooth-enabled knick-knacks (because you probably don't need a connected toothbrush).
-She envisions more sophisticated home automation systems sold under a software-as-a-service (SaaS) model.
+Futurist Frances Valintine says the IoT case for consumers won't be the current wave of Bluetooth-enabled knick-knacks – you probably don't need an internet-connected toothbrush.
+She envisions more sophisticated home automation systems, sold under a software-as-a-service (SaaS) model.

 "What it comes back to is, people want better information," says Frances.
 "And it doesn't matter if you want the ideal smart house scenario where you know exactly how much power you really need and what rooms you should be heating, all that information is going to make people's lives better.
 And of course businesses will pop up off the back of that.
 They'll say, we'll give you that dashboard view, so you don't have to go and buy a whole lot of different IoT devices or connections."